- Signs & Symptoms

 - Heart disease

-What should I do if I think I may have prediabetes, diabetes, or gestational diabetes?
+What should you do if you think that you may have diabetes or prediabetes?

 If you notice any of the symptoms of diabetes, see your doctor.
 If diabetes is untreated, it can lead to serious complications including heart disease, stroke, high blood pressure, blindness, kidney disease, and nerve damage.